kalloc/typod/README.md

 ## What is it?

-Typod is a missing spelling corrector for [sphinx] and it uses sphinx dictionary as source for spell checking
+Typod is a missing spelling corrector for [sphinx], and it uses sphinx dictionary as source for spell checking

-## What we have?
+## What have we?

 We have python classes for spell checking and a tcp interface to them

 ## How to use it?

-We can use typo in your python application:
+You can use typod in your python application:
 ```
 from typo import TypoDefault